Ensemble Variational Fokker-Planck Methods for Data Assimilation: Numerical experiments

 \subsubsection{Comparison of different VFP filters with traditional data assimilation methods}

 We now compare different formulations of the variational Fokker-Planck filters corresponding to different assumptions about the underlying background and intermediate distributions.
-We consider four different formulations of the variational Fokker-Planck, namely, the VFP(KK), VFP(GG), VFP(GH), VFP(HH), and VFPLang(G) schemes (see \cref{tab:parameterized-families} for more details about the distributions underlying these assumptions).
-The Huber distribution parameters are set to $\delta_1 = \delta_2 = 1$, which were empirically found to provide good performance.
-The VFP(KK) scheme is nearly identical in form and function to MPF ~\cite{Pulido_2019_mapping-PF}, with the kernel covariance parameter computed as in~\cite{Pulido_2019_mapping-PF}.
-We compare the performance of VFP filters against the ETKF~\cite{Bishop_2001_ETKF} (with an optimal inflation for each ensemble size $\Nens$), ETPF~\cite{Reich_2013_ETPF} and ETPF2~\cite{Reich_2017_ETPF_SOA}.
-The baseline (lower-bound) method used is the sequential importance resampling particle filter~\cite{Doucet_2001_introSMC,vanLeeuwen_2009_PF-review} (SIR) with an ensemble size of $\Nens = 10,000$ particles, as in the limit $\Nens\to\infty$ it performs exact Bayesian inference.
+We consider four different formulations of the variational Fokker-Planck, namely, the VFP(KK), VFP(GG), VFP(GH), and VFPLang(G) schemes (see \cref{tab:parameterized-families} for more details about the distributions underlying these assumptions).
+The Huber distribution parameters are set to $\delta_1 = \delta_2 = 1$, which were empirically found to provide good performance. {The VFP(KK) scheme assumes a Gaussian kernel around each particle, with the kernel covariance being a scaled multivariate Scott's rule of thumb~\cite{Scott_2015_KDE} estimate given as

+where $\alpha_{\rm bw}$ is hand tuned parameter, and $\operatorname{var}(\Xens)$ returns the ensemble variance of each state.
+When we tuned $\alpha_{\rm bw}$, we found that a smaller $\Nens$ required a larger $\alpha_{\rm bw}$, leading to a larger kernel covariance to compensate for the scarcity of particles. } We compare the performance of VFP filters against the ETKF~\cite{Bishop_2001_ETKF} (with an optimal inflation for each ensemble size $\Nens$), ETPF~\cite{Reich_2013_ETPF} and ETPF2~\cite{Reich_2017_ETPF_SOA}.
+The baseline (lower-bound) method used is the sequential importance resampling particle filter~\cite{Doucet_2001_introSMC,vanLeeuwen_2009_PF-review} (SIR) with an ensemble size of $\Nens = 1000$ particles, as in the limit $\Nens\to\infty$ it performs exact Bayesian inference.

 \paragraph{Gaussian observation errors}